hafizmdyasir/hafizmdyasir.github.io/README.md

 ### 1. Intro
 Short introduction to myself and my works.

-### 2. Apps
+### 2. Coding
-Showcases the apps I have built.
+Showcases the apps I have built and other projects I am working on.
 Note that I did not include the libraries I created for Android app development since they are available anyway on GitHub.
 Perhaps some of my apps in the future might not be open-source and thus, they deserve a separate section more than libraries do.
 My application related work will be moved later on to a separate website and this section will just serve as an "interface" between the two.

-### 3. Books
+### 3. Writing
 What is an author without his books?
 The books I publish will find their way here.
 Once again, once the list grows expansive, I will adjust this section since the profile page has to be short, simple, and lightweight.

 ### 4. Links